Vacheprime/ConnectedSmarties/README.md

 - Adding products by EPC or by range.
 (Danat, COMPLETED)

-- Fix the PDF: the downloaded .pdf file does not show the items the customer bought and the total price (Florence)
+- Fix the PDF: the downloaded .pdf file does not show the items the customer bought and the total price (Florence, should work on main branch)